 Sweet Chili Sauce may become your new favorite condiment.
-It’s easy to make, lasts a while and uses real ingredients you already have in your pantry!
+It's easy to make, zesty, sweet, and spicy, lasts a while and uses real ingredients you already have in your pantry!

 PIN this SWEET CHILI SAUCE recipe in your CONDIMENTS, ASIAN, SPICY, AND TAKEOUT BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!